Engin-Boot/capture-behavior-of-a-visit-counter-roopam-kumar/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given a device which will record the visitor count without error When I analyse the visitor count for the week of operation Then I will get the trend in the report
+  Given a device which will record the visitor count without error When I analyze the visitor count for the week of operation Then I will get the trend in the report

 Scenario: Alert when seating capacity is full